Understanding Split and Merge in a Virtual Chassis

 If the VCIDs are different, then the two configurations can merge only if both are active (inactive configurations cannot merge, ensuring that members removed from one Virtual Chassis configuration do not become members of another Virtual Chassis configuration).
 If the configurations to merge are both active and one of them has a user-configured VCID, this ID becomes the ID of the merged Virtual Chassis.
 If neither Virtual Chassis has a user-configured VCID, then the VCID of the configuration with the highest mastership priority becomes the ID of the merged Virtual Chassis.
 The resulting merged Virtual Chassis configuration is active.

-When you connect two Virtual Chassis configurations, the following events occur:
+When you connect two Virtual Chassis configurations:

 - Connecting the two split Virtual Chassis configurations triggers the shortest-path-first (SPF) algorithm.
 The SPF algorithm computes the network topology and then triggers the master election algorithm.
 The master election algorithm waits for the members to synchronize the topology information before running.